searchmenu mobile

 Boxwood Sunrise

-Sheridan Nurseries is the industry leader in boxwood cultivation and development and were the first to introduce Boxwood to Ontario almost 100 years ago.
+Sheridan Nurseries is the industry leader in Boxwood cultivation and development and were the first to introduce Boxwood to Ontario almost 100 years ago.
 Today we have over 70 acres devoted to growing boxwoods on our farm in Glen Williams, Ontario.

 A little bit of history